gvwilson/thirdbit/_posts/2004/2004-09-29-version-numbers.md

 date: 2004-09-29 16:19:33
 year: 2004
 ---
-Since I was asked...
-Most projects I've worked on have used something like the following scheme to identify releases.
+Since I was asked… Most projects I've worked on have used something like the following scheme to identify releases.
 A version number like "6.2.3.1407" means:
 <ul>
   <li>major version 6</li>